voshawn/functional-meetup/meetup-09/PITCHME.md

 ### What is LiveView?
 @ul[list-content-verbose]
 - An Elixir library that for building interactive, and bi-directional web apps that do not require javascript.
+- Uses Websockets to get "server side rendering in real time."
 - Removes a boundary between client and server so that development and maintenance is easier.
-- "Server side rendering in real time."
 @ulend

 ---